Mihoko1/native_inclass2/README.md

 ## About

-This App is made to understand the concepts of components, prop, state, lifecycle methods and JSX to creat a React Native App.
+This App is made to understand how to add animation.

-Toronto Restaurant list APP is consist of three components - App, Card, Header.
+-Splash screen (components/SplashScreen.js)- Using Lottie animation

-- Header component is reusable by using headColor and children property.
+-Header (App.js) - Title is moving up and down 5 times.
+When app is scrolled down, header height and background color change.

-- Card component is reusable by using name, image, and category properties.
+-Card (App.js) - When cards are clicked, they flip over.